TheThingsNetwork/docs/_content/gateways/troubleshooting/legacy.md

 ---
-title: Legacy packet forwarder
+title: Semtech UDP Packet Forwarder
 zindex: 200
 ---

-# Troubleshooting the legacy packet forwarder
+# Troubleshooting the Semtech UDP Packet Forwarder

-If the legacy packet forwarder doesn't seem to be working, these steps should help you identify the issue.
+If the Semtech UDP Packet Forwarder doesn't seem to be working, these steps should help you identify the issue.

 ## Ensuring the packet forwarder is running